pyokosmeme/HyperMask/README.md

 - Technical and digital-themed language patterns
 - Visual description and personality implementation

-You can find Nyx's configuration in the `/characters/nyx/` folder (character.env)
+You can find Nyx's configuration in the `/characters/nyx/` folder with a complete `character.env` file.

+### Her Fangs Pierce Times Throat

+A newer addition to our character collection, "Her Fangs" provides another personality template with:

+- Alternative personality framework
+- Different conversation style and tone
+- Unique memory structuring approach
+- Distinctive character voice

+You can find Her Fangs' configuration in the `/characters/fangs/` folder.

-Use this as a template for creating your own characters with unique voices and traits.
+Use these examples as templates for creating your own characters with unique voices and traits.

 ---